 While similar at first glance, insurance agents and brokers have different responsibilities and represent different parties.
 Both, however, fall under the umbrella of insurance producer, the industry’s term for those that sell, solicit, or negotiate insurance.

 ADDITIONAL INDUSTRY TERMS

 While we’re here, it might be good to review a few of the other terms you might run across when you step foot into the wide world of insurance.

 CAPTIVE INSURANCE AGENT

 Captive insurance agents sell policies for only one company.
 So Jake can only sell policies from State Farm and Flo can only offer you options from Progressive.
 Many large insurance carriers only utilize this type of agent.
 Captive agents are paid a salary as well as a commission for policies sold.

 Selling for only one carrier allows these agents to become very knowledgeable about their policies which can be a great advantage for the consumer.
 On the flip side, your policy options are more limited since the agent can only present policies available through that one carrier.

 Independent insurance agents sell policies for multiple insurance companies and are paid a commission for policies sold.
 Consumers usually get more options to fit their budget and needs through an independent agent.
 Independent agents are vital to consumers that may need coverage for a more difficult risk such as a new business venture or a home with prior insurance claims.

-Insurance carrier appointments are a form of authorization from an insurance company giving a person the authority to act on its behalf as an agent.
-Agents must be appointed by at least one insurance company in addition to being licensed by their state.
-It’s the industry’s way of saying “yes, this person is legally able to sell you these insurance policies and the companies will abide by them.”
+Insurance company or carrier ‘appointments’ are a form of authorization from an insurance company giving an agent the authority to act on its behalf.
+Agents must be appointed by at least one insurance company, in addition to being registered as a licensed agent in their state.

 Have questions?
 We’d love to hear from you!